Skip to content

 142. Supports the inclusion of women across forestry operations, including addressing barriers faced?

-• 143.
-Company has provided valid legal documents to Open Timber Portal on population rights (at the time of SPOTT assessments)?
+143. Company has provided valid legal documents to Open Timber Portal on population rights (at the time of SPOTT assessments)?

-This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.
+This indicator is disabled as the company reports that it does not operate in a country currently covered by Open Timber Portal.

-• 144.
-Commitment to enable sustainable use of non-timber forest products (NTFPs) by local communities?
+144. Commitment to enable sustainable use of non-timber forest products (NTFPs) by local communities?

-This indicator is disabled as the company reports that it only produces wood/wood fibre from plantations.
+This indicator is disabled as the company reports that it only has plantation-based operations OR does not produce wood/wood fibre.

 • Y